venkapk/machine-learning-assignment1/README.md

 * **Keyword Extraction**: Identify and count the occurrence of specific keywords (e.g., "clean," "comfortable," "noisy") in the reviews.
 Generate new features based on the presence of these keywords, which might influence guest satisfaction.

+# Limitations
+* **Descriptive Statistics**:
+* **Distribution Analysis**:
+* **Correlation Analysis**: Handling of NaN values: We dropped the NaN values from the dataset assuming there is no significant difference in the data analysis.
+* **Price Analysis**:
+1- **Data Skewness**: Pricey homes can totally mess up the average prices.
+The median's probably better for seeing what homes in a neighborhood actually go for.
+2- **Missing Key Variables**: The analysis skips over stuff like the season, the quality of the property, and amenities—things that all affect prices.
+It also does not look at occupancy rates.
+* **Neighborhood Comparison**:
+1 - Missing Data: Some neighborhoods do not have review scores listed and hence were excluded from the analysis, which might result in an incomplete comparison.
+2 - Unequal Distribution: Some neighborhoods could have many listings while others may have fewer.
+The average rating thus may not accurately reflect guest experiences in neighborhoods with fewer listings.
+3 - Outliers: Since we do not capture extreme values, a few listings with very extreme ratings could influence the overall average of a neighborhood.
+* **Outlier Detection**:
+1- Sensitivity of Methods: IQR and Z-score methods could flag legit cases, like luxury homes or long-term rentals, as outliers, especially if the data's a bit skewed.
+2- Over-simplification of Stay Durations: Places designed for longer stays could get wrongly flagged as outliers because of their minimum night stays.
+3- Static Data: The analysis does not consider price changes over time, meaning the outliers it detects might only be temporary.
+* **Text Length**: Blank Reviews: Some listing_id values did not have associated reviews.
+In the code, we handled this by excluding those rows, assuming their absence would not significantly impact the overall data analysis.
+Similarly for some listing_id there were no review score associated so we excluded those rows as well.
+* **Keyword Extraction**:
+1 - Keyword Limitations: The selected keywords, although common, may not fully capture the entire scope of guest experiences.
+Additional keywords or specific vocabulary could enhance the analysis.
+2 - Keyword Context: The approach counts keyword occurrences without considering the context.
+For example, the word “clean” may appear in both positive and negative scenarios (e.g., not clean).
+More advanced techniques, like NLP, could be used to address this.
+3 - Review Availability: The availability of few or no reviews may not provide meaningful data for analysis, which can lead to incomplete insights for listings.

 # Contributors
 * Milad Ghavami
 * Pravinkumar Yadav